holgi/fastapi-permissions/README.md

 There are two special principals that also help providing access controll lists: ```Everyone``` and ```Authenticated```.

-If a user object doesn't provide principals (no property or empty list), the user is considered to be *not logged in*.
+If a user object doesn't provide principals (no "principals" attribute or empty list), the user is considered to be *not logged in*.

 The ```Everyone``` principal is added regardless of any other defined principals or login status, ```Authenticated``` is only added for a user that is logged in.